Housing Benefit and Council Tax Reduction

 Property valuation form

-If you have a financial interest in a property which is not the property you are living in, we require additional information about the property before we can decide how much Housing Benefit or Council Tax Reduction you can get.
+If you have a financial interest in a property which is not the property you are living in, we need additional information about the property before we can decide how much Housing Benefit or Council Tax Reduction you can get.

 Click here to provide details of this property